blazjerman/custom-8bit-cpu/README.md

 ### Code example:

-In the "cpu emulation" folder, we can find a code example in the "codeExample.txt" file.
+In the "docs" folder, we can find a code example in the "codeExample.txt" file.
 This code draws a cube on the screen, and the cube bounces off the sides.